 In order to get tested in a public health care laboratory, you need a referral from either a doctor or a nurse.
 The referral contains important information on what you’re to be tested for.

 Basic information and legislation

-Public health care laboratories test and analyse blood, urine and cell samples among other things.
-A referral from a doctor or a nurse is needed to use public health care laboratory services.
-The referral specifies what the sample should be tested for.
-Before giving a sample, you should read the instructions provided by your doctor or the laboratory.
-For example, there may be restrictions on eating and drinking before you give a sample.
+Public health care laboratories test and analyse e.g. blood, urine and cell samples and conduct tests.
+You must receive a referral from a doctor or nurse for public health care laboratory services.
+The referral specifies what matters are to be examined from the sample.
+Read the instructions provided by the treating doctor or laboratory before taking the sample.
+For example, there may be restrictions on eating and drinking before giving a sample.

-Some private laboratory services may be used without a referral if you are yourself able to specify what laboratory tests you need.
-Private laboratories charge the fees indicated on their price lists for their services.
+Some private laboratory services are available without referral if you are able to determine what laboratory tests you need.
+Private laboratories charge for their services according to their price lists.